Tailored AI

 yaml

-args: # optional — arguments passed to the tool
+args: # optional

-key: "value" # string values support {{template}} interpolation
+key: value # string values support {{template}} interpolation

 Execution flow

-2. The agent loop runs normally
+2. The agent loop runs.

 Template variables